chili-publish/grafx-documentation/docs/GraFx-Fonts/overview/supported-font-types/index.md

 ## These fonts are not Supported

+If not mentioned in the above list, font files are not supported.

+Since some fonts are similar, we added them below as NOT supported to avoid ambiguity.

-### Web Open Font Format (WOFF)
+	- Web Open Font Format (WOFF)

-WOFF files are OpenType or TrueType fonts, with format-specific compression applied and additional XML metadata added

-	- Open Type Fonts (OTF)
-	- True Type Fonts (TTF)
-	- True Type Font Collection (TTFC)

-### Variable fonts

-Variable Fonts a.k.a.
+	- Variable Fonts a.k.a.
 OpenType Font Variations

-A variable font is a font file that is able to store a continuous range of design variants.
-An entire font family can be stored, with an infinite number of fonts available.